Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 Most businesses try to accomplish that by writing a very bland and vanilla “mission statement.”
 They only include information — the facts of how the company began — rather than a unique story.

-Remember: stories have an arc to them.
+But real, engaging stories have an arc to them.
 There are people involved.
 There are obstacles to overcome and triumphs to be made.
-Tell the real story — be honest (but appropriate).
+Tell the real story — be honest.

 Finally, share your company’s philosophy.
 What does it stand for?
 What are its values?